Jericho, Oxford: History

 Originally an industrial area, Jericho grew because of its proximity to the Oxford Canal, which arrived in 1790.
-The Eagle Ironworks (now redeveloped into apartments), wharves and the Oxford University Press were based there and its residential streets are mostly 'two-up, two-down' Victorian workers' houses.
-With back streets of 19th century terraced housing and many restaurants, it has become a popular area for student and London commuter accommodation.
+The Eagle Ironworks (now redeveloped into apartments), wharves, and the Oxford University Press were based there and its residential streets are mostly 'two-up, two-down' Victorian workers' houses.
+With back streets of 19th-century terraced housing and many restaurants, it has become a popular area for student and London commuter accommodation.

-Reports from the 1870s suggest that early homes in Jericho were built with very poor drainage.
-Low-lying land and lack of basic drainage in these homes would result in flooding.
-Flooding, open sewers, and overcrowding resulted in deaths from diseases such as typhoid and dysentery, with five out of eleven typhoid deaths in 1873 originating from Jericho.
+In the latter half of the 19th Century flooding, caused by low-lying land and poor drainage, combined with open sewers and overcrowding resulted in deaths from diseases such as typhoid and dysentery, with five out of eleven typhoid deaths in 1873 originating from Jericho.
 Jericho residents also accounted for twenty two cases of cholera during the 1832 epidemic.

-In the 1950s, Jericho was briefly a red light area, and in the early 1960s there were plans to demolish it and replace it with light industrial units and new housing.
+In the 1950s, Jericho was briefly a red light area, and in the early 1960s, there were plans to demolish it and replace it with light industrial units and new housing.
 However, many people objected and campaigned to save this historic area, rallied by local city councillor Olive Gibbs and the Jericho Residents Association.
 As a result, the plans were changed.
 Houses beyond repair were demolished, but many others were upgraded in the late 1960s and early 1970s with the help of council grants.
-This encouraged many young professionals and families to move in; subsequently Jericho became one of Oxford's most sought-after areas.
+This encouraged many young professionals and families to move in; subsequently, Jericho became one of Oxford's most sought-after areas.
 Large council and social housing developments were built in the 1970s and 1980s.